About selective mutism

 Financial support for children with selective mutism

-If your child under seven years is showing delays in their social skills and learning, they might be eligible for NDIS early childhood early intervention support.
+If your child under 7 years is showing delays in their social skills and learning, they might be eligible for support from the NDIS.

 Causes of selective mutism

-We’re still learning about what causes selective mutism but it’s common for it to run in families.
+We’re still learning about what causes selective mutism but, like other anxiety disorders, it’s common for it to run in families.
 This suggests that there’s a genetic link.